 Cases for drug-related deaths are identified by coroner investigations.
 Once data are received by PHNB, the data are validated prior to analyses.
-The data validation process includes verifying the classification of all variables by using case files and the coroner database, identifying any changes to previous cases, and identifying new cases since the last data submission.
 Once data are validated, they are further classified by intent (accidental, pending intent, intentional and undetermined) and drug type (non-opioids, non-fentanyl opioids, fentanyl opioids).

-Descriptive analyses includes counts, proportions, means, and rates.
-Denominator data for the current year are based on the most recent estimates available (e.g., population estimates for 2022 are based on 2021 estimates).
+Descriptive analyses include counts, proportions, means, and rates.
+Denominator data for the current year are based on the most recent estimates available (e.g., population estimates for 2023 are based on 2022 estimates).